-If you fancy a longer walk, drop a car at the Nelson Head in Horsey and armed with our Winterton–on-sea walking guide, walk from the barn along the back of the beach and dunes to the Nelson for lunch.
+If you fancy a longer walk, drop a car at the Nelson Head in Horsey and armed with our Winterton–on-sea walking guide, walk from the village along the back of the beach and dunes to the Nelson for lunch.
 This route takes you through an Area of Outstanding Natural Beauty and national nature reserve filled with heather, gorse and often deserted beaches.
 You are quite likely to spot the local colony of grey seals on the way.

 Visiting the Seals at Horsey Gap is a must